Frequently Asked Questions About the Science Undergraduate Laboratory Internship Program

 A: Yes.
 All stipend checks are direct deposit.

 Q. What is my tax liability for the stipend I am paid as a participant in this program?

 A: The U.S. Department of Energy (DOE) cannot provide tax advice.
-CU (the designated fiscal agent for DOE) does not report your stipends to the Internal Revenue Service.
+The financial manager does not report your stipends to the Internal Revenue Service.
 You will not receive a W-2 or a 1099.
 No taxes will be withheld from these payments.
 You should consult a tax professional with questions.

 Q: What kind of travel reimbursement will I receive?